 His was one of the first Indian teams to explore the northern areas of Sikkim, north of Zemu Glacier like Lhonak Valley no sooner Sikkim was part of India.
 With one other member the entire North Sikkim area was covered, four passes crossed and all the peaks photographed for record.

 In 2012 The Plateau, the rarely allowed area of North Sikkim was visited and the entire area photographed.
 Borum la a pass between Lachen and Lachung valleys was reached.
-It was rare occasion when the sensitive area of The Plateau was visited.
-It so close to the Chinese border but the high peaks on its rim were explored by legendary mountaineers like Dr Kellas, T. H. Braham and Bill Tilman.

 The Northeast Indian Himalaya, known as Arunachal Pradesh (formerly as NEFA) are a most unknown part in the entire range.
 Since 2003 Harish Kapadia has made yearly trips to the different valleys of the state reaching high passes and opening new areas.

 The first visit was to range near Tawang Tract.
 They reached the border pass of Bum La, near Tawang and also visited Zimithang-Khinzimane areas.